-- CO1: Understand the concepts of working stress and limit state methods. - CO2: Design of rectangular beams for flexure, shear and torsion. - CO3: Design and detailing of rectangular slabs and staircases by limit state method. - CO4: Design the columns subjected to both axial and eccentric loads and understand the use of interaction diagrams. - CO5: Design axially and eccentrically loaded wall and isolated footings.
+- CO1: Apply the concepts of working stress and limit state methods. - CO2: Design of rectangular beams for flexure, shear and torsion. - CO3: Perform the design and detailing of rectangular slabs and staircases by limit state method. - CO4: Design the columns subjected to both axial and eccentric loads and understand the use of interaction diagrams. - CO5: Design axially and eccentrically loaded wall and isolated footings.